Apollo3zehn/PureHDF/README.md

 }
 ```

 An `H5UnresolvedLink` becomes part of the `Children` collection when a symbolic link is dangling, i.e. the link target does not exist or cannot be accessed.
-Section [Accessing Symbolic Links](#Accessing-Symbolic-Links) describes how to get the symbolic link itself instead of its target.

 ## 2. Attributes